Mikros Animation

 Mikros Animation is a French production company specializing in the creation of digital visual effects, post-production, and animation.

 With studios in Paris, London and Montreal, the company was acquired by Technicolor SA in 2015 from its previous owner Mediacontech.

 When Technicolor Animation Productions and Technicolor Animation were folded into the company, the company started producing and providing animation services for television shows.

 In February 2025, news reports have stated that Mikros Animation's parent company had appointed administrators.
 On March 27, 2025, it was announced that Rodeo FX would acquire Mikros Animation.

-The assets acquired by Rodeo FX included its brand and operations in Paris and Montreal but not its TV division and French IPs, its service work capabilities and its studios in London, Brussels and Liege.
+The assets acquired by Rodeo FX included its brand and operations in Paris and Montreal but not its TV division and French IPs, and its studios in London, Brussels and Liege.
 OuiDo!
 Productions (which was also once previously under Technicolor) acquired the TV IPs and Mikros Animation's TV and IP businesses in France.